KomodoPlatform/Documentation.rst.old/docs/source/komodoplatform/setup-Bob-node-using-barterDEX-CLI.rst

 It is very easy to be a marketmaker or Bob in barterDEX.
 Anyone can be Bob using any supported coin and can provide liquidity for any pair in the market.

-Benefits of being an LP node:
+Benefits of being a Bob node:
 =============================

 * Bob node / marketmaker doesn't have to pay 0.15% DEX fee